Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 Sourdough starter hydration

-A 100% hydration ratio is good.
+A 100% hydration starter is a good base for the feeding ratio.
 This uses equal weights of water and flour.
-If you're measuring in volume (say, a ¼ cup of water and a ¼ cup of flour,) your starter will be too thin.
-That's because there's a lot more water in weight in a cup than there is flour.
+If you’re measuring in volume (say, a 1/4 cup of water and a 1/4 cup of flour,) your starter will be too thin.
+That’s because there’s a lot more water in weight in a cup than there is flour.

 Sourdough starter hooch